Answers to common queries about accounts and balances can be found below:

 You will need your student number and password to view your fees account balance.
 If you do not know your password, contact your computer lab supervisor.

 How often are fees accounts mailed and to which addresses are they sent?

-The University does not issue detailed statements of account prior to the start of the academic year.
-It is the responsibility of the student to make the initial payment by the due date and we do not remind students that the initial payment is due.
+The university does not issue detailed statements of account before the start of the academic year.
+It is your responsibility to make the initial payment by the due date and we do not remind you that the initial payment is due.